bondy-io/bondy/doc/guides/architecture/architecture_rationale.md

 Cross-node forwarding is not assumed reliable either.
-The relay treats Partisan channels as what they are — TCP that can drop — and WAMP's delivery contract (per-pair ordering, at-most-once eventing) is preserved by lane discipline and by re-derivable state rather than by pretending the network is a bus.
+The relay treats Partisan channels as what they are — TCP that can drop — and WAMP's delivery contract (per-pair ordering, at-most-once eventing) is preserved by re-derivable state and by a chain of already-serial stages — the sender's connection process, one pinned channel connection per flow, one keyed worker on ingress — rather than by pretending the network is a bus.

 ## Overload design: refuse early, shed nothing silently